VergillR/docx_builder/README.md

 # DocX Builder

-This is an experimental package for making DocX files.
+This is an experimental package for making DocX files for Flutter.

 ## Getting Started